Al Sapienza

-Al Sapienza is an American actor who has had numerous roles in television, stage and film productions.
+Al Sapienza (born July 31, 1962) is an American actor who has had numerous roles in television, stage and film productions.
 He is best known for his role as Mikey Palmice on the HBO series The Sopranos as well as for his role as Marty Spinella, a lobbyist for the teachers' union in the Netflix series House of Cards.
 He played the role of Jake Housman in the North American premiere of the stage version of Dirty Dancing.